 A CCD table must be specified only if bad pixel cleaning is requested.
-In the calibration directories there is one CCD_TABLE file for each quadrant, named badpixel.q.tfits (where q is the quadrant number).
-Care should be taken in selecting the appropriate bad pixel tables for imaging and spectral instrument modes, that have the same names but are located in separated directories.
+In the calibration directories there is one CCD_TABLE file for each quadrant, named badpixel.q.tfits (where q is the quadrant number increased by 4).
+Care should be taken in selecting the appropriate bad pixel tables for the spectral instrument modes (in the case of imaging data q is the quadrant number).

 If a flux calibration is requested, a spectro-photometric table produced by the recipe vmifustandard must be specified together with an atmospheric extinction table (see Tables 7.18.2 on page 118, and 7.18.6 on page 120).
-Note that a flux calibration can be applied to the reduced data at a later stage, using the recipe vmspphot (see Section 7.23, page 129).
+Note that a flux calibration can be applied to the reduced data at a later stage, using the recipe vmspphot (see Section 7.23, page 130).